USDepartmentofLabor/OSHA-Heat-Safety-Blackberry/README.md

 For more information about safety while working in the heat, see OSHA's heat illness webpage, including new online guidance about using the heat index to protect workers.

 **At this time, the only supported/compatible devices for the BlackBerry version of the OSHA Heat App are: BlackBerry 9650 and BlackBerry 9850.

+The NOAA webservice endpoint was removed at their request.
+You will need to replace this.